Ilmainen toimitus yli 100 euron tilauksille - Tuotteiden toimitukset Suomesta - Viiveitä johtuen kuljetuslakosta

 Conclusion

-Using a particular sensor beacon can upgrade your sauna to the next level.
+Using a particular wireless sauna thermometer can upgrade your sauna to the next level.

 RuuviTag is a highly user-friendly environmental sensor that can operate in an extended temperature range, such as typical sauna conditions.
 Its unique protective enclosure allows using the tag safely in traditional and modern saunas.